Start9Labs/documentation/site/source/diy/diy-x86.rst

 Start9 is committed to ensuring that embassyOS is accessible.
 This guide is to install embassyOS on most x86 platforms.
 Start9's x86-based Embassy Pro is available for purchase on the `Start9 Store <https://store.start9.com/products/embassy-pro>`_.

-For help with this guide or to share your experience with other, please `head to our community forum <https://community.start9.com/>`_.
+For help with this guide or to share your experience with others, please `head to our community forum <https://community.start9.com/>`_.
 Want to support Sovereign Computing?
 Please consider a `donation to Start9 <https://btcpay.start9.com/apps/2Et1JUmJnDwzKncfVBXvspeXiFsa/crowdfund>`_.

 Hardware
 --------